15 Street Photography Ideas

 It might feel counter-intuitive but actually asking people permission to photograph them is a great way to overcome your fear of photographing strangers.
-Get the conversation started by asking if you can take their photo and be sure to tell them why.
+Get the conversation started by asking if you can take their photo using your biggest asset as a street photographer – your smile.

 Most people will be more than happy to give you their time and effort for a spontaneous street photography shoot.